 Dates and Schedule

-ASCEND will begin in early-July and conclude by mid-August.
-It will include both sychonous and asychronous elements; content videos and modules wll be available for consumption at a student’s own pace, but will be supplemented by pre-arranged, real-time discussions with coaches and other students via video conferencing platforms.
-ASCEND students can expect to devote between 5 and 10 hours a week to the program while it is underway, but should feel comfortable registering for the program while pursuing other responsibilities such as summer jobs, research, and athletic competitions.
+ASCEND will begin in late-June and conclude by early-August.
+It will include both synchronous and asynchronous elements; content videos and modules will be available for consumption at a student’s own pace, but will be supplemented by pre-arranged, real-time discussions with coaches and other students via video conferencing platforms.
+ASCEND students can expect to devote approximately 10 hours a week to the program while it is underway but should feel comfortable registering for the program while pursuing other responsibilities such as summer jobs, research, and athletic competitions.

 Every module in ASCEND will be different, depending on the content taught and your relationship with your small group and coaches, but you should expect to do the following over the course of each week: